 The scheme is as follows.

-A user goes to Choise.com wallet and presses “Top up”, then selects the bank card paying method to purchase Bitcoin or Ethereum, taps on the “With insurance” bar, fills in card details and selects insurance conditions.
+A user goes to Choise.com wallet and presses “Top up”, then selects the bank card paying method to purchase Bitcoin or Ethereum, or virtual card bitcoin, taps on the “With insurance” bar, fills in card details and selects insurance conditions.

 When selecting the conditions, the user specifies the desired amount, chooses a suitable period (i.e. expiry date) and the insurance price.
 He can also go to FAQ by clicking on link “Not clear enough” and tap on the “i” icon to see information about fees.